qmk/qmk_firmware/keyboards/dz60/keymaps/iso_br_abnt2/readme.md

-# ISO-BR abnt2 layout
+# BR ABNT2 layout

-This is an ISO-BR abnt2 keymap for the DZ60 in a standard ISO layout.
+This is a Brazilian ABNT2 keymap for the DZ60 in a standard layout.

 The top-left sends Escape normally, but becomes a quote key when tapped whilst either Fn or GUI are held down.